Zion-Luan/How-Openness-Shapes-User-Trust-in-AI-Chatbots/README.md

 ## Research topic
-How Openness Shapes User Trust in AI Chatbots: An Investigation Based on the Big Five Model
+**The Role of Openness Similarity in Shaping User Trust in AI Assistants**

 ### 🧠 1.
 Research Objective
-Do users tend to trust AI assistants with a high, medium, or low level of openness in personality style?
+Does similarity in openness between the user and the AI lead to higher levels of trust?

 ### 🧪 2.
 Method Overview
 Using an experimental approach, this study builds three AI assistants with different levels of openness (high = 0.9, medium = 0.5, low = 0.1),